dudahamilton/project-2/README.md

 * CSS Bootstrap

 ## Post-Project Reflections:
 I was able to learn a lot during this project.
 I now have a better understanding about node, express, sql and sequelize.
-I reviewed a lot of material to be able to put this app together, I have a much better understanding of restful routes, even though I still have a lot to work on.
-My unsolved problems were the delete edit comment routes but I plan on finishing as soon as possible.
+I reviewed a lot of material to be able to put this app together, I have a much better understanding of restful routes, postgres and sequelize.
 I now feel comfortable working with a sequelize structured db, and feel comfortable working with APIs in an express app.
+I still want to add favorites

 ## Sources
 * MDN